romkey/ctrlh-discoball/README.md

 ## Packing Slip Errata

 Your package should also contain one 4 pin header, not listed on the packing slip.
+This header is for the optional I2C interface pins; you can  ignore it if you're not going to connect an external I2C device.

 ## Some Assembly Required